HootRated mascot HootRated

 Content Intensity Scale

-Our 5-level scale is calibrated specifically for children's literature:
+Our 5-level scale is calibrated specifically for children's and young adult literature.
+Each level corresponds to a letter used in the HootRating code:

 No conflict beyond everyday childhood experiences.
 Themes: friendship, family, nature, learning.